Prasannalakshmiganesan/TSA_EXP1B/README.md

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on international goodreads books dataset data.
+Thus, The python code for the conversion of non stationary to stationary data on goodreads books dataset data.